kubesphere/community/developer-guide/development/code-review-guide.md

 The primary purpose of code review is to make sure that the overall health of KubeSphere's code base is improving over time.

-**In general, reviewers should favor approving a CL once it is in a state where it definitely improves the overall code health of the system being worked on, even if the CL isn’t perfect.**
+**In general, reviewers should favor approving a PR once it is in a state where it definitely improves the overall code health of the system being worked on, even if the PR isn’t perfect.**

 ### Mentoring